 duplicates = df.groupby('Creditor')['Creditor IBAN'].nunique().reset_index()

-duplicates = duplicates[duplicates['Creditor IBAN'] > 1] # Filter only beneficiaries with multiple IBANs
+duplicates = duplicates[duplicates['Creditor IBAN'] > 1] # Filter beneficiaries with multiple IBANs

 print("Beneficiaries with multiple IBANs:")